AndreyAkinshin/InteropDotNet/README.md

 # InteropDotNet #

-The library allows you work with native libraries.
+The library allows you to work with native libraries.
 Standard approach with the `DllImport` attribute may be inconvenient if you want to build AnyCPU assembly with MS.NET/Mono support.
 The `InteropRuntimeImplementer` class can generate implementation of interface with target signatures of native methods.

 For example, let's create a native library (`NativeLib`) with the function `int sum(int a, int b) { return a + b; }` and build it in four configuration (Windows/Unix, x86/x64):